Tax

 Accounting

-When (and How) to Switch From Cash to Accrual Accounting
+Accrual Accounting: When to Switch From Cash Basis

 Cash basis is simple but lies about timing.
-Here's when accrual is required, when it's just smart, and how to switch.
+When accrual accounting is required, when it is simply the smarter call, and exactly how the switch works.

 Accounting